 Indian Railways stations vary hugely across the country – some have really great, clear signage and others hardly any.
-If you’re getting on your train at the start of the route, you should have some time, but if you’re getting on at an intermediate station, you need to make sure you are in the right place as trains are very long and can only stop for about a minute.
+If you’re getting on your train at the start of the route, you should have some time, but if you’re getting on at an intermediate station, you need to make sure you are in the right place as trains are very long and at worst only stop for 2 minutes.

 Make a note of your Train Number (5 digits eg 13015) as some stations will show trains by numbers rather than destinations.
 If there is no board with train departures (normally to be found in the main station entrance, waiting room, or on the Footbridge), you can ask the station manager or other railway official.
 Porters (who wear red shirts) are often a great source of information too – it can be worth paying them to carry your bags and get you to the right place.

 How to Find your Coach on the Train

 Once you’ve found your platform, you need to find where to stand on your platform.
 THIS IS REALLY IMPORTANT as Indian trains are very long and you need to be in the right place.
 Normally you will see numbers along the platform on signs such as “10”, “11” etc. These do not correspond to the coach number but are indicators of where the different coaches will stop.
 Eg B2 may stop at 10, B3 may stop at 11 etc. In northern India I found that there are often electronic indicators along the platform (with red lights) indicating which coach will stop where.
 However in Southern India I didn’t see these, and there were only signs with (1, 2, 3 etc on).
 So you then need to work out which number your coach will stop by: